vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

   # /usr/bin/id
   uid=0(root) gid=0(root) groups=0(root),33(www-data)

 By changing the PATH prior executing the vulnerable suid binary (i.e. the location, where Linux is searching for the relative located file), we force the system to look first into /tmp when searching for “scp” or "id" .
-So the chain of commands is: /opt/backjob switches user context to root (as it is suid) and tries to run “scp …” -> Linux searches the filesystem according to its path (here: in /tmp first) -> Our malicious /tmp/scp gets found and executed as root -> A new bash opens with root privileges.
+So the chain of commands is: /opt/backjob switches user context to root (as it is suid) and tries to run “scp or id” -> Linux searches the filesystem according to its path (here: in /tmp first) -> Our malicious /tmp/scp or /tmp/id gets found and executed as root -> A new bash opens with root privileges.

 If we execute a binary without specifying an absolute paths, it goes in order of your $PATH variable.
 By default, it's something like: